Bulletproof Vest Partnership Initiative

 Bulletproof Vest Partnership (BVP)/Body Armor Safety Initiative (BASI)

-Administered by the Bureau of Justice Assistance, the BVP Program is designed to provide bulletproof vests to state and local law enforcement.
-BASI addresses the reliability of body armor used by law enforcement personnel and examines the future of bullet-resistant technology and testing.
+Administered by the Bureau of Justice Assistance (BJA), the BVP Program is designed to provide bulletproof vests to public safety personnel, including those in the field of corrections.
+BASI, administered by the National Institute of Justice (NIJ), addresses the reliability of body armor used by safety professionals and examines the future of bullet-resistant technology and testing.

 Electronic Monitoring Resource Center (EMRC)